The Best AI Certifications Worth Getting in 2026 (And Which Ones to Skip)

 Udemy/Skillshare AI Courses

 Many are excellent for learning.
 Almost none are valued by employers as credentials.
 Use them for education, not certification.
-The $12.99 "Complete AI Masterclass" teaches you things, but putting it on your CV doesn't signal much.
+The $12.99 "Complete AI Masterclass" teaches you things, but putting it on your CV doesn't signal much to hiring managers.

 University-Branded "AI Bootcamps" ($5,000-$15,000)